basp/linie/README.md

 ### local epsilon
-Since ray tracing is heavy on floating point math, all the geometric types in Linie have a dynamic and local epsilon (wiggle room) for equality operations using the `IEquatable<T>` interface.
+Since ray tracing is heavy on floating point math, all the geometric types in Linie have a dynamic and local epsilon (wiggle room) for equality operations using the `GetEqualityComparer` method.

-All of the types also overload `Equals` but this has no approximation.
-In order to compare two values with an approximation *epsilon* the static `GetEqualityComparer(double)` method can be used.
+All of the types also overload `Equals` but this has no approximation - it just delgates to the `==` operator on the individual components.
+In order to compare two values with an approximation *epsilon*, the static `GetEqualityComparer(double)` method can be used.
+This is supported by all vectorized types.
 ```
 var u = new Vector3(1, 0, 1);
 var v = new Vector3(1.5, 0, 1.5);